Nikon D200 versus Nikon D7100

 |Nikon D100 (⇒ lft | rgt)||APS-C||6.0||3008||2000||no||-||-||-||-|

 Many modern cameras cannot only take still pictures, but also record videos.
 The D7100 indeed provides for movie recording, while the D200 does not.
 The highest resolution format that the D7100 can use is 1080/60p.

-Apart from body and sensor, cameras can and do differ across a range of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 The D200 and the D7100 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
-The adjacent table lists some of the other core features of the Nikon D200 and Nikon D7100 along with similar information for a selection of comparators.
+The table below summarizes some of the other core capabilities of the Nikon D200 and Nikon D7100 in connection with corresponding information for a sample of similar cameras.
 The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Nikon D200 (⇒ rgt)||optical||YES||2.5||230||fixed||no||8000||5.0||12||no|